The Real News of

 End of Month meals

 If things are like it was last year, we will go to the Salvation Army kitchen to get the meals which we distribute.
-May 27 is the date.
+June 24 is the date.
+Call Benny Kelly, the chairman.
+812-265-4399 for information.

 Thanks to the following members for the service in filling the various spots of the Mass.